Proportionality and the Limits of Welfarism: The Core

 Note that Phragm\'en's rule fails EJR \citep{aaai/BrillFJL17-phragmen}, while PAV satisfies it \citep{justifiedRepresenattion}.
 Because PAV is NP-hard to compute, \citet{AEHLSS18} looked for polynomial-time computable rules satisfying EJR, and found a class of rather artificial rules doing so.
-Rule X is arguably the most natural polynomial-time computable committee rule satisfying EJR known to date.
+The Method of Equal Shares is arguably the most natural polynomial-time computable committee rule satisfying EJR known to date.

-We have argued above that \Cref{def:core_relax} is particularly well motivated when $\mathcal{P}$ is itself a fairness property. \Cref{thm:rulex_relaxed_core} below shows that Rule X satisfies the core subject to $\mathcal{P}_{\mathrm{price\text{-}eq}}$, where $\mathcal{P}_{\mathrm{price\text{-}eq}}$ is is a strengthening of the priceability requirement: We say that $((P, k), T) \in \mathcal{P}_{\mathrm{price\text{-}eq}}$ if there exists a family of payment functions $\{p_i\}_{i \in N(P)}$ with \begin{enumerate}[(i)] \item $\sum_{c \in T}p_i(c) \leq 1$ for each $i \in S$, \item $\sum_{i \in N}p_i(c) = \nicefrac{n}{k}$ for each $c \in T$, and \item for each $i, j \in N(c)$ we have $p_i(c) = p_{j}(c)$. \end{enumerate} We call the property $\mathcal{P}_{\mathrm{price\text{-}eq}}$ \myemph{priceability with equal payments}.
+We have argued above that \Cref{def:core_relax} is particularly well motivated when $\mathcal{P}$ is itself a fairness property. \Cref{thm:rulex_relaxed_core} below shows that Equal Shares satisfies the core subject to $\mathcal{P}_{\mathrm{price\text{-}eq}}$, where $\mathcal{P}_{\mathrm{price\text{-}eq}}$ is is a strengthening of the priceability requirement: We say that $((P, k), T) \in \mathcal{P}_{\mathrm{price\text{-}eq}}$ if there exists a family of payment functions $\{p_i\}_{i \in N(P)}$ with \begin{enumerate}[(i)] \item $\sum_{c \in T}p_i(c) \leq 1$ for each $i \in S$, \item $\sum_{i \in N}p_i(c) = \nicefrac{n}{k}$ for each $c \in T$, and \item for each $i, j \in N(c)$ we have $p_i(c) = p_{j}(c)$. \end{enumerate} We call the property $\mathcal{P}_{\mathrm{price\text{-}eq}}$ \myemph{priceability with equal payments}.
 Note that this property is weaker than cohesiveness (thus, in particular \Cref{thm:rulex_relaxed_core} implies \Cref{thm:rulex_and_ejr}).
 In fact, it is even weaker than laminar proportionality.
 It implements an intuitive idea of fairness, which says that different voters should all pay the same amount to elect an approved candidate to the committee.
-Notably, one can check that in the example discussed in the introduction, PAV admits a core deviation that is priceable with equal payments, so Rule X outperforms PAV on this measure.
+Notably, one can check that in the example discussed in the introduction, PAV admits a core deviation that is priceable with equal payments, so Equal Shares outperforms PAV on this measure.